Grey-matter47/Grey-matter47/README.md

 - 👋 Hi, I’m @Grey-matter47
 - 👀 I’m interested in Machine Learning, AI and Computer Vision
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently doing my Master's in Electical Engineering
 - 💞️ I’m looking to collaborate on different research projects based on ML, DL, LLM's
 - 📫 How to reach me mail me  krishna.pandey.pg23@nsut.ac.in